sleekstreet/ArchiveCPTMenu/README.md

 # ArchiveCPTMenu
-Dynamic menu for Archiving Custom Post Types in Wordpress
+Dynamic menu for Archiving Custom Post Types to show Previous posts in Months and Years formats in Wordpress